ballerina-platform/ballerina-dev-website/learn/guides/troubleshoot-ballerina-runtime.md

 $ kill -5 28845
 ```

-Then the strand dump at that moment will be emitted to the standard output stream of the Ballerina program.
+Then the dump of the runtime strands will be emitted to the standard output stream of the Ballerina program.
 You can see a sample below.
 ```text
 Ballerina Strand Dump [2022/07/26 14:34:31]